Chapter 7 Statistics

 7.3 Statistics and their properties

 A statistic is just a number \(s_n =s(D_n)\) that is calculated from the data.
-In general, each statistic is:
+In general, the value of any statistic is:

-- A random variable with a probability distribution that is well-defined but unknown.
-This is because \(D_n\) is a set of random variables with a well-defined but unknown joint probability distribution.
+• A random variable with a probability distribution that is well-defined but unknown.
+This is because the data set \(D_n\) is a set of random variables with the same characteristics.

 I will use \(s_n\) to represent a generic statistic, but we will often use other letters to talk about specific statistics.

-In our two-observation roulette data, the total number of wins is: \[\begin{align} R = x_1 + x_2 \end{align}\] Since this is a number calculated from our data, it is a statistic.
+In our two-game roulette data set, the total number of wins is: \[\begin{align} R = x_1 + x_2 \end{align}\] Since this is a number calculated from our data, it is a statistic.

 7.3.1 Summary statistics